cforte7/Random-Event-Analysis/README.md

 ```
 <b>Note:</b> The usage of the error exception ```IndexError``` is needed since events of different types have different numbers of attributes and entries short enough will cause our script to fail.
 No data of interest is lost due to this exception since no events of ```type: 0``` will cause an ```IndexError```.

-After the ```dmg``` array is populated with the results from our Monte Carlo experiment, the data must be converted to Beroulli Sucess/Failure trials for further analysis.
+After the ```dmg``` array is populated with the results from our Monte Carlo experiment, the data must be converted to Bernoulli Success/Failure trials for further analysis.

 ```python
 dmg = np.array(dmg)